Aeration quite difficult in SUF

 The relative magnitudes of the various mass transfer resistances depend on the composition and rheological properties of the liquid, the type and mixing intensity, the size of the bubbles, the size of cell clumps, interfacial adsorption characteristics and a number of other factors.

-Summarising the above:
+Summarizing the above:

 1. The major resistance to oxygen transfer is the liquid film surrounding the gas bubbles